 So you can even build a theory that would explain everything that we know now.
 But then two weeks from now, someone else will come and find something new that does not fit in your theory.
 And that’s not a theory of everything anymore because it doesn’t include everything that can be included.

-DR. GLEISER: Yes.
+Mr. Gleiser: Yes.
 That’s true.
-So the idea — when you look out, right, into the nature everything is in transformation at all times.
+So when you look out into the nature, everything is in transformation at all times.
 And we see this at the very small and we see this at the very large.
 When we look at the whole universe, it is expanding, it’s growing, it’s changing in time.
-And so to me I look at things much more as a state of flux, you know, of becoming, of transformation, as something that has some static truth behind it.
+And so, to me, I look at things much more as a state of flux, of becoming, of transformation, as something that has some static truth behind it.
 Let’s put it that way.
-And so the notion that we as humans could come up with a final answer to the mystery of nature it’s pushing things a little too far for our capabilities.
+So the notion that we as humans could come up with a final answer to the mystery of nature is pushing things a little too far for our capabilities.
 Let’s put it that way.

-MS. TIPPETT: And Marilynne, in Absence of Mind, I mean, you’re saying many things but I think to simplify one thing you’re saying is that modern people don’t understand how thrilling and rich science is now and that culture has an antiquated view of science’s place.
+Ms. Tippett: And Marilynne, in Absence of Mind, you’re saying many things, but to simplify, one thing you’re saying is that modern people don’t understand how thrilling and rich science is now and that culture has an antiquated view of science’s place.

-MS. ROBINSON: Mm-hmm.
-I teach graduate students.
-I teach highly educated graduate students and I find that their level of understanding of science is pretty abysmal.
-And I wonder what it is that makes a culture that really creates its fate and its future, basically, out of science is not telling people, uh, you know, the thing about science, contemporary science, is that it is as profound in its revelation certainly as Galileo ever was, or Copernicus.
-You know?
+Ms. Robinson: I teach graduate students.
+I teach highly educated graduate students, and I find that their level of understanding of science is pretty abysmal.
+And I wonder what it is that makes a culture that really creates its fate and its future, basically, out of science is not telling people — the thing about science, contemporary science, is that it is as profound in its revelation certainly as Galileo ever was — or Copernicus.

-The fact that we can know things that absolutely revolutionized previous models of the universe we inhabit, I mean, this amazing expansion into the microcosm, an expansion into the macrocosm, all these things that are happening are extremely beautiful and they are an enormous mirror of the competencies and the aspirations of the human mind.
-And I think how are we letting people miss out on this?
+The fact that we can know things that absolutely revolutionized previous models of the universe we inhabit.
+This amazing expansion into the microcosm, an expansion into the macrocosm, all these things that are happening are extremely beautiful and they are an enormous mirror of the competencies and the aspirations of the human mind.
+And I think, how are we letting people miss out on this?
 You know, just the esthetics of it.

-MS. ROBINSON: Well, you know, as far as the scale of what we’re learning to know, the psalmist has better intuitions about it than Richard Dawkins.
+Ms. Robinson: As far as the scale of what we’re learning to know, the psalmist has better intuitions about it than Richard Dawkins.
 But we’re pious toward science.
 It does in fact criticize itself and overturn itself.
 It deserves that reputation.
-But this strange little world that we’re presented as being scientific isn’t, you know; it’s some sort of petrified conception that would have been at home in the 19th century.
+But this strange little world that we’re presented as being scientific isn’t; it’s some sort of petrified conception that would have been at home in the 19th century.

-DR. GLEISER: No. I actually — being a scientist I actually agree with Marilynne.
-You know, I think that once you adopt that there is only one way of understanding the complexity of things you’re just emptying humanity of its value.
-You know, of the plurality of visions.
+Mr. Gleiser: No. I actually — being a scientist, I actually agree with Marilynne.
+I think that once you adopt that there is only one way of understanding the complexity of things you’re just emptying humanity of its value, of the plurality of visions.
 And so, yes, science is powerful.
 I love it.
 I do it.
-But there are other ways of knowing, you know.
+But there are other ways of knowing.
 And to say that there is only one way of understanding the mind, which is a topic that Marilynne talks so much about in her book, is just silly, to be honest.
 It’s impoverishing the richness of human culture.

-MS. TIPPETT: I’m Krista Tippett, and this is On Being.
-Today, a public conversation with Marcelo Gleiser — a physicist at Dartmouth College and a poetic writer about science — together with novelist and essayist Marilynne Robinson.
+Ms. Tippett: I’m Krista Tippett, and this is On Being — today in a public conversation with Marcelo Gleiser, a physicist at Dartmouth College and a poetic writer about science, together with novelist and essayist Marilynne Robinson.

-MS. TIPPETT: So, I mean, let’s talk about creation and the word myth.
-I mean, I think both of you have a real reverence for this kind of language and these ways of knowing, even though you might assess them differently.
+Ms. Tippett: So, I mean, let’s talk about creation and the word “myth.”
+I think both of you have a real reverence for this kind of language and these ways of knowing, even though you might assess them differently.

-MS. ROBINSON: Well, I think that if you look at, for example, the first creation narrative in the Old Testament, it’s pretty amazing as an ancient account of creation.
-The fact that, you know, it’s perhaps overstating the case, but better than anything else, it does anticipate the modern cosmology, the creation of something out of nothing, which might be mythic language but very close.
+Ms. Robinson: I think that if you look at, for example, the first creation narrative in the Old Testament, it’s pretty amazing as an ancient account of creation.
+The fact that — it’s perhaps overstating the case, but better than anything else, it does anticipate the modern cosmology, the creation of something out of nothing, which might be mythic language but very close.
 I mean, we can’t do much better than that, I think.

 It describes the emergence of the cosmos and of life in the world in stages.
 They don’t exactly line up with ours but still, you know, that’s an interesting insight.

-MS. ROBINSON: Exactly.
+Ms. Robinson: Exactly.
 The second creation narrative, which is the source of a lot of trouble, actually is understood as a fable or a midrash or whatever you want to call it as early as the writer Josephus.
 And that’s what I think it is properly to be understood as.
 But in any case, the idea of the abrupt emergence of something fantastically beautiful and intricate is descriptive.
-You know, people can use the language that would call it myth, and I think that myth is the expression of the intuition of cosmology among ancient people.
+People can use the language that would call it myth, and I think that myth is the expression of the intuition of cosmology among ancient people.

-MS. ROBINSON: Exactly.
-Exactly.
-And who knows what this means, that human beings had a profounder intuition than science could confirm into the modern period, but you have to respect it.
+Ms. Robinson: Exactly.
+Who knows what this means, that human beings had a profounder intuition than science could confirm into the modern period, but you have to respect it.
 There it is.

-DR. GLEISER: Right.
+Mr. Gleiser: Right.
 So I actually wrote a book way before this last one, called The Dancing Universe: From Creation Myths to the Big Bang.
-And what I do there is I look at all sorts of different creation myths from cultures around the world in different times in the ways they dealt with the question of creation, you know, the question of the origin of the world, which to me is the most complicated question you can possibly ask.
+And what I do there is I look at all sorts of different creation myths from cultures around the world in different times in the ways they dealt with the question of creation, the question of the origin of the world, which to me is the most complicated question you can possibly ask.
 Right?
 So I call it “the question.”
 Right?

 So then I go and I look at cosmology in the 20th century, before we had data.
 And what happened?
 All the models, the theories that cosmologists use to explain the universe reproduced these mythic ideas.
 So there was a universe that was cyclic, just like the dancing of Shiva.
 There were universe that, at least on paper, were created out of a moment in time, which was Friedmann came up with this model in 1922 before Hubble confirmed it.
 Right?
 And then there was an eternal universe as well.